Oyekunle-Mark/ostep_endeavour/ch-5/ANSWERS.md

 Perhaps a race condition.

 3. Yes, by performing some long running task in the parent process.
-The scheduler will switch to the child process before printing "Goodbye", runs the child process to completion which prints "Hello", then swiches back to parent process to complete it.
+The scheduler will switch to the child process before printing "Goodbye", runs the child process to completion which prints "Hello", then switches back to parent process to complete it.

+5. Wait returns the process id of the child process.
+When you wait in the child process, it returns -1 as the return value.
+Signifying that the wait fails.